agrija9/Image-Captioning-With-Attention/README.md

  * Input image feature into CNN encoder
  * Don't use teacher forcing, the inputs to the decoder at each time are the previous predictions
  * Stop prediction when reaching <end> token
  * Store **attention weights** at every time step

 -----------------------------------------------------------

 The next sections describe the instructions to train the model on a GPU cluster.
+To **exemplify**, on a cluster using a Tesla V100 GPU card, it will take about 20 minutes to download the COCO 2014 dataset, it will take about 1 hour to fetch image features using InceptionV3 and it will take about 40 minutes to train the model and generate captions for 40 epochs and 30,000 images.

 ## Access H-BRS cluster